 Office of the President

-Marc Tessier-Lavigne was elected tenth president of The Rockefeller University by its Board of Trustees on September 8, 2010 following an international search.
-He began on March 16, 2011.
+Richard P. Lifton was named The Rockefeller University’s 11th president by its Board of Trustees on May 5, 2016, following an international search.
+He took office on September 1, 2016.

 A physician-scientist who holds M.D. and Ph.D. degrees from Stanford University, Dr. Lifton has pioneered the use of genetics and genomics to understand fundamental mechanisms underlying human diseases, including cardiovascular disease, neoplasia, kidney disease, and osteoporosis.
 He is especially known for research on hypertension and salt intake, work which has informed public health efforts and therapeutic strategies used worldwide.